kubedb/docs/docs/guides/proxysql/concepts/proxysql/index.md

 > For more details you can visit [here](https://appscode.com/blog/post/deletion-policy/)

-### .spec.serviceTemplate
+### .spec.serviceTemplates

-You can also provide a template for the services created by KubeDB operator for the ProxySQL through `.spec.serviceTemplate`.
+You can also provide a template for the services created by KubeDB operator for the ProxySQL through `.spec.serviceTemplates`.
 This will allow you to set the type and other properties of the services.

-KubeDB allows following fields to set in `.spec.serviceTemplate`:
+KubeDB allows following fields to set in `.spec.serviceTemplates`:

 - metadata:
 - annotations